 I always planned to do my 200HR yoga certificate on some secluded retreat in Thailand or Bali after a few years of regular practice.
 However, they say that life is what is happening to us while we are busy making another plan.
 And here we go, I am starting my certification this year in Dubai.
 Although, I don’t think I am physically ready I have still decided to go for it.
 I might never teach people yoga, but, doing this will keep me engaged and motivated to keep pursuing my dreams, to stay healthy and fit, and to build a regular practice.

 I remember I discovered yoga at a very young age.
 My grandmother had a book called “Hatha Yoga” written by Eva Ruchpaul who was one of the first female yogis in Europe.
 After reading the book I started doing some poses at home and I found them enjoyable.
 However, life took me to some other direction so I forgot about my yoga practice until I came to Dubai.

-I started going to the classes the first time in 2016.
-In that time one yoga teacher was offering free yoga classes in the park by the sea.
+I started going to classes the first time in 2016.
+At that time one yoga teacher was offering free yoga classes in the park by the sea.
 I would go to the park with my friends once a week as I was searching for a job and didn’t have money to pay for classes.

-in summer 2017 I went to a yoga studio that was close to my place and paid myself a beginner package for 10 classes.
-I tried different kinds of yoga: Hatha, Vinyasa, Yin, and the one I liked the most was Ashtanga yoga, In average I would visit the studio between 4 and 5 times per week.
-After a few months, I stopped going as I had lots of expenses around my driving license, parents visit, wedding, and house movement.
+In summer 2017 I went to a yoga studio that was close to my place and paid a beginner 10 classes package.
+I tried different kinds of yoga: Hatha, Vinyasa, Yin, Balance, and the one I liked the most was Ashtanga, On average I would visit the studio between 4 and 5 times per week.
+After a few months, I stopped going as I had lots of expenses around my driving license, parents’ visit, wedding, and house movement.